Marcell Ozuna Player Props: Braves vs. Padres

-Marcell Ozuna -- 1-for-4 with a double in his last game -- will be in action for the Atlanta Braves versus the San Diego Padres, with Blake Snell on the hill, on April 18 at 9:40 PM ET.
+On Wednesday, Marcell Ozuna (on the back of going 0-for-3) and the Atlanta Braves face the San Diego Padres, whose starting pitcher will be Nick Martinez.
+First pitch is at 4:10 PM ET.

-In his most recent game, he went 1-for-4 with a double against the Padres.
+He had a hitless showing in his most recent game (0-for-3) against the Padres.

 Marcell Ozuna Game Info & Props vs. the Padres